Adelphi Picture Theatre

 It underwent some restoration in 1936 and a re-decoration in August 1939.
 It received some bomb damage during the second week of the blitz and was closed for around a month.
 It received further renovation in August 1946.
 It remained an independently operated cinema throughout its cinematic life and was usually tied in with the Coliseum Cinema on Spital Hill.

 The Adelphi Picture Theatre closed on 28th October 1967 with Robert Vaughn in "The Karate Killers" and "Glenn Ford in "The Rounders".
 It became a bingo club, last operated by the independent Walkers Bingo.
 After this closed in around 1995 it became a nightclub and since March 2000 was converted into a music teaching centre.
-This closed in 2006, and the building stands unused.
+This closed in 2006, and the building stood unused, and by 2013, it was in use as a storage facility.

 Since early-1996, the Adelphi Picture Theatre was designated a Grade II Listed building by English Heritage.